Dan Jonathan Henk

 Born in 1972, on a small army base in the south, Dan Henk grew up on a diet of science fiction and horror.
 Playing soldier and building tree forts at the bases his dad was stationed at, everything was good until he got into metal and punk rock.
 That didn’t settle well with his super religious father, and at eighteen Dan was kicked out of his house.
 He spent the next eight months homeless, often living in the woods.
 Six months later, he was in the passenger seat of a car that flipped and his face broke the windshield.
 Soon after that, the tendon on his thumb was severed in a fight with a crackhead.

 Despite the obstacles, the next six years were fairly productive, involving gallery showings, illustration work for Madcap Magazine, Maximum Rock and Roll, and a slew of bands and clubs.
 He was doing artwork on the side and finally attended art school, moving to NYC to make it a full time career.

-Permuted Press picked up his second novel, as well as his debut book for a re-issue.
-If he’s not dead and all of this is not an illusion, things might be looking up.
+Permuted Press picked up his second novel, as well as his debut book for a re-issue in 2014, and Crossroad Press put out his latest book "the End of the World" in 2018.

 - Paul Semel Interview